google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 });
 </pre>

+Note: See [Patterns for Promoting PWA Installation][install-patterns-mobile] for recommended patterns and best practices for notifying the user your PWA is installable.

-Success: you may want to wait before showing the prompt to the user, so you don't distract them from what they're doing.
+You may want to wait before showing the prompt to the user, so you don't distract them from what they're doing.
 For example, if the user is in a check-out flow, or creating their account, let them complete that before interrupting them with the prompt.

+[install-patterns-mobile]: /web/fundamentals/app-install-banners/promoting-install-mobile

 ### Show the prompt